lpishchagina/FPOPapproximation/README.md

 `p`  is the time series dimension.

-`chpts` is the changepoint vector that gives the last index of each segment.
+`changes` is the changepoint vector that gives the last index of each segment.

 The last element of `changes` is always less than to the length of time series.